kubeshop/testkube/docs/docs/guides/going-to-production/exposing-testkube/ingress-nginx.md

 Certificates are automatically generated using Let's Encrypt and cert-manager, but can be configured for any particular case.
 A full values file example can be found [here](https://github.com/kubeshop/helm-charts/blob/39f73098630b333ba66db137e7fc016c39d92876/testkube/charts/testkube/values-demo.yaml).

-If there is no need for TLS (Transport Layer Security) to be enabled, omit the TLS configuration.
+If there is no need for a TLS (Transport Layer Security) to be enabled, omit the TLS configuration.

 :::important
 We highly discourage working in a non-safe environment which is exposed without the use of a TLS-based connection.
 Please do so in a private internal environment for testing or development purposes only.